-The capacity of the island platform has been estimated using the London Underground Limited standard measure of 0.8 metres squared per person, giving a total static capacity of 488 passengers.
-Based on the most recently available passenger counts the platform is slightly over capacity during parts of the busiest hour on a Saturday (13:00 - 14:00) and with the recent opening of the nearby Liverpool One retail development, passenger numbers are likely to increase.
-By 2010 the island is expected to be over capacity for at least a two-hour period around lunch time, and by 2015 the island will be over capacity for the majority of the period between 11:00 and 17:00, as well as during some of the weekday pm peak.
+The capacity of the island platform has been estimated using the London Underground Limited standard measure of 0.8 square metres per person, giving a total static capacity of 488 passengers.
+Based on the most recently available passenger counts the platform is over capacity at regular intervals between 13:00 and 18:00 on a Saturday, particularly between 15:00 and 18:00 when the majority of passengers return home from central Liverpool.
+By 2010 crowding during this period is expected to worsen as the popularity of the Liverpool One development increases, and by 2015 the island will be over capacity for a large majority of the period between 13:00 and 18:00, as well as during some of the weekday pm peak.
 Figure 6.1 below illustrates the projected maximum number of passengers on the platform in each hour on Saturdays against the capacity of the platform.

-By around 2015 the station will not be able to accommodate the projected number of Northern Line passengers between 11:00 and 17:00 on a Saturday.
+By around 2015 the station will not be able to accommodate the projected number of Northern Line passengers between 12:00 and 18:00 on a Saturday.
 In the absence of any interventions to increase capacity, there would be a severe impact on the train service, with some or all Northern Line trains unable to call at Central, which in turn would lead to crowding problems at adjacent stations.
-This would be a major loss of rail service provision at a time of maximum demand and the loss of time to passengers caused by the additional walking distance to the major retail developments would be worth an estimated £2.6 million each year.
+This would be a major loss of rail service provision at a time of maximum demand and the loss of time to passengers caused by the additional walking distance to the major retail developments would have an estimated economic disbenefit of £2.8 million each year, excluding any loss of revenue to Merseyrail.
+Based on this conservative estimate the capacity interventions that are detailed in the following sections are likely to offer high value for money.

-Network Rail is in the process of commissioning a major study to model pedestrian flows around the station and platforms, and the RUS will defer to the solutions recommended by that study which is due for completion in spring 2009.
-Solutions will include outputs recommended in the

-Liverpool Central Masterplan developed jointly between Merseytravel, Merseyrail and Network Rail.
-The origins of the Masterplan pre-date the RUS process and sets out practical options for addressing issues and meeting stakeholder aspirations.
+Network Rail has commissioned a major study to model pedestrian flows around the station and platforms.
+The study is due for completion in summer 2009 and it is informed by the industry's views on the types of interventions that are necessary, which were developed during the RUS process.
+These will include outputs recommended in the Liverpool Central Masterplan developed jointly between Merseytravel, Merseyrail and Network Rail.
+The Masterplan sets out practical options for addressing issues and meeting stakeholder aspirations.
 The new study will analyse the output of individual options as well as combinations of options to determine the most effective way to address the issues.

-Prior to the completion of the passenger modelling, the RUS is able to recommend approximately how much additional capacity is required, when this capacity will be required, which schemes highlighted by the Liverpool Central Masterplan can deliver this, and the magnitude of the funding required to deliver these schemes!
-The recommendations of the RUS are as follows:
+Prior to the completion of the passenger modelling, the RUS is able to recommend approximately how much additional capacity is required, when this capacity will be required, which schemes highlighted by the Liverpool Central Masterplan can deliver this, and the magnitude of the funding required to deliver these schemes.1 The recommendations of the RUS are as follows: